conroydamien/b9project/README.md

 The interface will update to reflect changes to accounts and projects after project creation or funding.

+If funding a project results in a payout or a refund a dialog will inform the user and the project will be removed from the list of available projects.

 ## Contracts, Events, Views and Controllers
 The project consists of the following entities: